SINHA1357/backend/README.md

 # 📑 Todo App
+This is the backend repo of the project.
 A simple and intuitive Todo App built using Node.js, HTML, CSS, and JavaScript.
 This application helps users manage their tasks efficiently by adding, editing, and deleting todos.

 ## 🚀 Features